 - Happy to be single: The first rule of being happy after divorce is to accept and love being single.
 Your friends and family will be able to support you for some time but it is you who have to get going in life.
 After you are strong enough, move-out and get a place of your own, take charge of your life and learn to do things alone.

-- Seek professional help: If you are unable to find the answers all by yourself, take some professional help.
-Go for therapy as they will guide you to restart your life.
-Therapy will help you realize your self-worth and help you to start liking yourself.
+- Seek professional help: If you are unable to find the answers all by yourself, get some professional help.
+Go to therapy as they can guide you in restarting your life.
+Therapy is very normal and an important tool that can help you realize your self-worth and empower you in decision-making..

 - Like yourself: Do not let one mishap define the rest of your life.
 You might be at the risk of self-rejection as you blame yourself for the unfortunate event.
-Work on your self- confidence by thinking about your carefree life before you met your ex.
+However, it takes two to build a relationship and two to break one.
+Take this time to work on your self- confidence by thinking about your life before you met your ex.
+This is the time to take care of yourself.
 Pamper yourself with new clothes, give yourself a new look, and try to make new friends.

 For example, if you suppressed your urge to travel because your spouse was a homebody, then now is the time to pack your bags and explore the world.
 But be careful not to use it as an excuse to run away from responsibilities.